blagae/whitakers_words/README.md

 ## Test instructions

 The tests use the `pytest` framework.
 All tests are in the `tests` module (which is not included in the distribution).
-You should be able to run the tests from the command line, without any further config, by just calling:
+You should be able to run the tests from the command line, from the root folder of the project and without any further config, by just calling:

     $ pytest tests

+If that doesn't work, you may need to manually install the project dependencies before:

+    $ pip install -r requirements.txt

 ## Using tox